FineOps Deployment

 • To use the default deployment configuration (of the installation directory, the component port, the warehouse, etc.), you can deploy FineOps on the current host machine without modifying the YAML file.

 • To change the configuration of FineOps or the component-occupied port, modify the values of corresponding parameters in the YAML file.
-Finish configuring the YAML file before starting FineKey.
+Finish configuring the YAML file before starting finekey.

 File Content Description